Paulo-Jorge-PM/cloud-game/README.md

 Alternative version, more game oriented.

-To run execute the file "main.py", and you need to have Python 2.7 installed and a version of Pyglet (just do "pip install pyglet" in the command line to get it).
+To run execute the file "main.py", and you need to have Python 2.7 installed and a version of Pyglet (just do "pip install pyglet" in the command line to get it; note: this project is old and world moved on to Python 3: currently Python 2 pip repo is discontinued, so installing it may not work, for that reason a pyglet directory lib is included).

 ## Contacts:
 My Homepage: [www.paulojorgepm.net](http://www.paulojorgepm.net)